 This City Forest or Urban Forest Carbon Protocol sets forth the requirements for Tree Planting projects in urban areas in the U.S. to quantify carbon dioxide sequestration from woody biomass.
-That woody biomass is referred to herein by the broader terms "city forests" or "urban forests."
+That woody biomass is referred to herein by the broader term "urban forest."